paulo-e/listed/content/posts/using-slinky.md

 - Spring Boot
 - Slinky
 ---
 ## Using slinky's generic classes

 The following project is available at [paulo-e/slinky-kotlin-starter](https://github.com/paulo-e/slinky-kotlin-starter).

-Having in mind our simple model "`Todo`" bellow, this is how you would go about creating a simple CRUD for this entity.
+Having in mind our simple model "`Todo`" below, this is how you would go about creating a simple CRUD for this entity.

 ```kotlin
 @Entity